 Gordon arrived early at Randolph Park in Tucson, Arizona, for 1947 spring training with the Indians.
 Hall of Famer Rogers Hornsby, a hitting instructor in the camp, was holding a hitting school for selected players, including Gordon.
 Turning to defense, Hornsby said that with the addition of Gordon, Cleveland would have the greatest double play duo in 1947.
 "There ought to be a law against having two guys like Gordon and Lou Boudreau on the same team," Bobby Doerr said.

 Whether or not Hornsby's instructions helped, Gordon bounced back in 1947.
 He hit .272 with 29 round-trippers and 93 RBIs.
-He led all second baseman in assists with 466.
+He and Boston's Bobby Doerr tied to lead all second basemen in assists with 466.
 In his first game at Yankee Stadium, Gordon showed he was not washed up, as MacPhail had proclaimed, by going 3-for-3 with two walks.
 He couldn't resist taking a dig at MacPhail, commenting, "I hope Old Liver Lips was watching that one."
 Still, the Indians finished fourth, 17 games behind the pennant-winning Yankees.

 In 1948 Gordon had his best season at the plate, stroking 32 home runs, knocking in 124 runs and batting .280.
 His defense was superb, with 330 putouts and 436 assists.
 (Larry Doby said that when he first came up to the Indians, "I used to watch Joe and Boudreau in practice and shake my head.
 These guys must have been using midget shovels or something.")
 For most of the season, the pennant race involved four teams.
 Cleveland and Boston were tied at the end of the season, and the Indians won the pennant in a one-game playoff at Fenway Park.
 Rookie Gene Bearden shut down the Red Sox' powerful hitters, and Boudreau hit two home runs as the Indians wrapped up the 1948 flag with an 8-3 victory.